nelsonfigueroa/personal-finance/README.md

 I built this for myself because other apps are either too complex for my needs ([Firefly III](https://www.firefly-iii.org/)), privacy-invasive ([Mint](https://mint.intuit.com/)), or have a subscription-based business model ([Copilot Money](https://copilot.money/)).
 I also don't like connecting my financial accounts to third party sites for security reasons, so this is a manual approach to tracking money.
 Since I built this for myself, it's a highly opinionated way of tracking finances.

-## To Do

-- [ ] Add a way to track individual stocks along with capital gains/losses

 ## Running Locally

 You can run this application locally using Docker.